Port Allen police officer facing charges after tasing complaint

 The incident allegedly happened March 29.
 The victim claimed to have been "unnecessarily tased," but no other details were available.

-The officer was charged after the department conducted an investigation into the matter with the help of the West Baton Rouge Sheriff's Office.
+Dehon was charged after the department conducted an investigation into the matter with the help of the West Baton Rouge Sheriff's Office.

 More News